 Another point of contention was the placement of names along the memorial.
 Preliminary plans were to simply alphabetize or randomize the names.
 But many pushed for a more complicated arrangement: The placement of the names on the panels could represent the victims' connections to each other.
 Firefighters from the same ladder would be listed together, and passengers and crew aboard hijacked flights would have their names near one another.
 And within such groupings, families and friends could make additional requests, so siblings or close colleagues could be placed near each other as well.
 It was a challenging task, with so many overlapping requests and design elements to satisfy, but eventually the organizational details were hammered out to most people's satisfaction.

-Other hot-button issues that have bubbled up over the years include the intention to build an Islamic Cultural Center and prayer space near the site of ground zero and the plan to display what has become known as the World Trade Center cross inside the museum space.
-But the development of the 9/11 tribute has marched on despite these controversies.
+Other hot-button issues that bubbled up over the years included the intention to build an Islamic Cultural Center and prayer space near the site of ground zero and the plan to display what has become known as the World Trade Center cross inside the museum space.
+But the development of the 9/11 tribute marched on despite these controversies.

 On the next page we'll cover what you can expect to see if you visit the National September 11 Memorial & Museum.